 Have a conversation about your work

-The tutor will pose questions and make observations about the issues you have collectedly decided to work on in the session.
+The tutor will pose questions and make observations about the issues you've decided to work on in the session.
 From this conversation you and the tutor will determine a plan for revising and moving forward with this assignment.

 Work on strategies for effective writing

-Your tutor might recommend strategies or provide resources for you to take with you to help you both with the assignment at hand and with future work.
-We aim to improve you as a writer, rather than focus only on the current assignment.
-This way you walk away from the session with skills and strategies you can use in future writing tasks.
+Your tutor might recommend strategies or provide resources for you to take with you to help you both with the assignment at hand and with future writing projects.

 Leave with a plan for moving forward

-You and your tutor will spend the last few minutes of the session summarizing what you've discussed and writing up a plan for moving forward, whether that be conducting more research, developing your ideas, or revising your draft.
+You and your tutor will spend the last few minutes of the session summarizing what you've discussed and sketching a plan for moving forward, whether that be conducting more research, developing your ideas, or revising your draft.

 Please remember that the Writing Center is not an editing or proofreading service.
-We work with you to improve your own proofreading and editing skills, but we don’t simply point out and correct mistakes for you.
+We work with you to improve your own proofreading and editing skills, but we don’t simply point out problems or rewrite them for you.
 We want to help you learn to become your own best proofreader and editor.